robthompson16/support-for-early-career-teachers/content/ambition-institute/year-1-instruction/spring-week-2-ect-teaching-challenge.md

 next_path: "/ambition-institute/year-1-instruction/spring-week-2-ect-reflect"
 ---

 Ms Stones wants to ensure pupils experience maximum learning in each lesson.
 She knows she needs to challenge pupils with new learning content but is unsure how to decide the right amount of content to do this.
 How could she identify and divide up content, and check if learning is taking place?
-How can she adapt others' plans for her own classes to achieve this?
+How can she adapt others’ plans for her own classes to achieve this?

 ## Key idea